California-Data-Collaborative/ami-connect/docs/snowflake.md

 ---

 ### `READINGS`
-Time-series records of water usage, reported by meter (DEVICE_ID) with optional account and location context.
+Timeseries records of water usage, reported by meter (DEVICE_ID) with optional account and location context.
+We aim for hourly granularity in this timeseries, though that is dependent on the AMI data provider.

 ```sql
 create or replace TABLE READINGS (